yourdevujjawal/DSA-using-JS/Lecture-6/assignment/readme.md

-1. Find first bad version in software versions - firstBadVersion.js
+1. **firstBadVersion.js** - Find first bad version in software versions.
-2. Check whether given number is a perfect square or not - perfectSquare.js
+2. **perfectSquare.js** - Check whether given number is a perfect square or not.
-3. Find the floor value of square root of a number - sqrt.js
+3. **sqrt.js** - Find the floor value of square root of a number